Dylanex1/NBA-2025-Project-/Stage_3/Stage 3 EER model justification.md

 ### Player - Plays in - Game

-* In the NBA players need to play in games for the game to even be considered a game. `Database_24_25.csv` will have that information of players playing in a specific NBA game
+* In the NBA players need to play in games for the game to even be considered a game. `Play in.csv` will have that information of players playing in a specific NBA game

 * The plays in relationship is many-to-many since each player will play many games in a season and each game will have many players in the game.